 Chiropractic spinal and pelvic adjustments can reduce or resolve pregnancy discomforts such as back pain, hip pain, sciatica, and heartburn.
 Chiropractic helps with optimal fetal positioning by helping the pelvis to be symmetrical.
 This in turn helps the uterus to be more symmetrical.
 Adjustments can help the baby to fit the brim better to engage in time to help stimulate cervical ripening.
 Adjustments also make the pelvis more flexible so that pelvic joints move more easily in labor.

-Dr. Jeanne Ohm sends her description of Chiropractic techniques for optimal fetal positioning and easier birthing:
+Dr. Jeanne Ohm sends this description of Chiropractic techniques for optimal fetal positioning and easier birthing:

 A chiropractic adjustment called the Webster technique is a specific sacral adjustment to help facilitate the mother's pelvic alignment and nerve system function.
 This in turn balances pelvic muscles and ligaments, reduces torsion to the uterus and offers a greater potential for optimal fetal positioning.
 Originally used for breech presentations and then posterior presentations, current research is revealing the benefits of receiving the Webster technique throughout pregnancy for the prevention of dystocia.
 The International Chiropractic Pediatric Association offers chiropractors advanced classes on care in pregnancy, including the Webster technique.
 Providers certified in this technique are listed on the ICPA website here: www.icpa4kids.org"thank you for your work--I send chiropractors to your site every weekend! it is such an awesome resource!